SwapMarket/usdt/README.md

 - How does this compare to competition?

 Boltz does not trade BTC/USDt because of the [free option problem](https://blog.boltz.exchange/p/the-problem-with-free-options-69f9f59a2d48).
 SideSwap requires you to use their own wallet to avoid it.
 Another approach - SideShift - is to charge you extra spread for it.
 There are also CEX'es, which are KYC and custodial.
 Our solution aims to provide a cheaper, faster, non-custodial and private way to trade.
+From Feb 2025 our L-BTC/USDt backend also competes as a liquidity provider in the decenttralized [TDEX Network](https://swapmarket.github.io/usdt/).

 - Why is nobody else doing this?